nodenogg-in/alpha-p2p/docs/src/content/docs/architecture/06-open-questions.md

 ##### Ideas

 - We need to start testing exactly where the stress points and limits of WebRTC are.
 - For now, whilst the user group for nodenogg.in is very small, this approach works (i.e. multiple users can safely join a common namespace e.g. `https://nodenogg.in/microcosm/workshop`).
-This clearly won't scale very far
+This clearly might not scale for large groups.
 - It seems that the inevitable next step is assigning unique UUIDs (e.g. `https://nodenogg.in/microcosm/f7df6cd1-4a2c-4cc6-9726-dc8575848946`) is the only safe approach if there is to be no server to mediate connections beyond the initial WebRTC handshake.
 - An alternative, slightly more human-friendly approach could be a meaningful word + short UUID, e.g. (e.g. `workshop-f7df6cd1`).